cmstas/flashggFinalFit/README.md

 Finally, the objects and tools which are common to all subfolders are defined in the `tools` directory.
 If your input workspaces differ from the flashgg output workspace structure, then you may need to change the options here.

 Each of the relevant folders are documented with specific `README.md` files.
 Some (temporary) instructions can be found in this [google docs](https://docs.google.com/document/d/1NwUrPvOZ2bByaHNqt_Fr6oYcP7icpbw1mPlw_3lHhEE/edit)

+## XYH analysis
+Everything can be done using fast script "test_*_part.sh".
+The process is divided by six parts.
+Run the scripts locally one by one.
+Developers may need to change the execution path in the repository.
+Can use the "search_string.py" script to search for files including absolute paths.